passmarked/ssl/README.md

 * **tls1.2** - TLSv1.2 was not detected, should be enabled to ensure compatibility with the largest secured user base.
 * **verify** - Verification of the certificate with common known root certificated failed, most probably could indicate a privately signed key.
 * **chain.missing** - Missing intermediate certificates detected from the chain returned by the server, the daa returned contains the full chain as expected with all the needed certificates.
-* **chain.weak** - Certificates that were expected in the chain contains certificates using a weaker signature hash.
+* **chain.signature** - Certificates that were expected in the chain contains certificates using a weaker signature hash.
-* **chain.root** - The certificate chain returned from the server contains a root certificate, which is according to how PKI is designed will be wasting a few bytes for every request.
+* **chain.trusted** - The certificate trusted returned from the server contains a root certificate, which is according to how PKI is designed will be wasting a few bytes for every request.
 These should be removed.
 * **chain.order** - Order of the certifiate chain provided is wrong
 * **chain.verify** - Unable to verify a intermediate certificate or if any of the certificates have been revoked.
 * **chain.unexpected** - Unable to verify a intermediate certificate or if any of the certificates have been revoked.
-* **android** - The configured settings on the server might cause problems for Android devices connecting to the server over HTTPS.
-* **ios** - The configured settings on the server might cause problems for IOS devices connecting to the server over HTTPS.
-* **windows** - The configured settings on the server might cause problems for Windows devices connecting to the server over HTTPS.
-* **linux** - The configured settings on the server might cause problems for Linux devices connecting to the server over HTTPS.
-* **macos** - The configured settings on the server might cause problems for MacOS devices connecting to the server over HTTPS.
-* **opera** - The configured settings on the server might cause problems for Opera devices connecting to the server over HTTPS.
-* **blackberry** - The configured settings on the server might cause problems for Opera devices connecting to the server over HTTPS.
+* **compatibility** - Returned if the configured settings on the server do not (at least) match the "Intermediate" setting from the [Mozilla SSL recommendations](https://wiki.mozilla.org/Security/Server_Side_TLS).
+The Intermediate level will provide the most security (with a few draw backs) it can to support the biggest list of available clients all the way back to `Firefox 1, Chrome 1, IE 7, Opera 5, Safari 1, Windows XP IE8, Android 2.3, Java 7`.

 ## Running